-Health care providers have an obligation to provide services and goods regardless of a recipient's ability to pay co-payments.
-A provider may not deny services to an eligible recipient based on a recipient's (or his/her agent's) statement that he/she cannot afford the co-payment.
+Health care providers have an obligation to provide services and goods regardless of a Medicaid enrollee's ability to pay co-payments.
+A provider may not deny services to an eligible Medicaid enrollee based on a Medicaid enrollee's (or his/her agent's) statement that he/she cannot afford the co-payment.

-- Providers may not refuse services to otherwise eligible recipients who cannot afford to pay the co-payment.
-To refuse to provide services is an unacceptable practice. - Providers may: - request the co-payment each time a recipient needs services or goods; - ask a recipient for outstanding co-payments the next time he/she comes in; - send the recipient bills; or - use other legal means to collect the co-pay due. - Providers must not reduce the amount charged on a Medicaid claim by the copayment that is collected from a Medicaid recipient.
-Each claim that requires a copayment will have the co-payment automatically deducted from the final payment when the claim is approved for payment. - Some recipients become eligible for Medicaid by spending part of their monthly income on medical care.
-Since co-payments paid or incurred can be used toward satisfying the spend-down (overage) in the following month, itemized bills or receipts for co-payments should be provided to recipients when requested.

-➤ There is a maximum amount per recipient for all co-payments incurred per year.
-The co-payment year starts April 1 and ends March 31.

-When a recipient reaches the annual co-pay maximum, they will receive a letter confirming the date on which the co-pay maximum was met and exempting the recipient from a co-payment until the end of the current co-payment year.
+- Providers may not refuse services to otherwise eligible Medicaid enrollees who cannot afford to pay the co-payment.
+To refuse to provide services is an unacceptable practice. - Providers may: - request the co-payment each time a Medicaid enrollee needs services or goods; - ask a Medicaid enrollee for outstanding co-payments the next time he/she comes in; - send the Medicaid enrollee bills; or - use other legal means to collect the co-pay due. - Providers must not reduce the amount charged on a Medicaid claim by the copayment that is collected from a Medicaid enrollee.
+Each claim that requires a copayment will have the co-payment automatically deducted from the final payment when the claim is approved for payment. - Some Medicaid enrollees become eligible for Medicaid by spending part of their monthly income on medical care.
+Since co-payments paid or incurred can be used toward satisfying the spend-down (overage) in the following month, itemized bills or receipts for co-payments should be provided to Medicaid enrollees when requested. - ➤ There is a maximum amount per Medicaid enrollee for all co-payments incurred per year.
+The co-payment year starts April 1 and ends March 31. - When a Medicaid enrollee reaches the annual co-pay maximum, they will receive a letter confirming the date on which the co-pay maximum was met and exempting the Medicaid enrollee from a co-payment until the end of the current co-payment year.

-Co-payment amounts are as follows:

-'''

-$3.00 for Brand Name Drugs;

-'''

-- \$1.00 for Generic Drugs; - \$0.50 for Non Prescription (over the counter) Drugs; - \$1.00 for Medical/Sickroom Supplies. - Co-payment is not required for certain recipients and service categories which include: - Recipients younger than 21 years old; - Recipients who are pregnant; - Pregnant women during pregnancy and for the two months after the month in which the pregnancy ends; - Family planning (birth control) services.
-This includes family planning drugs or supplies like birth control pills and condoms; - FDA approved drugs to treat Tuberculosis; - FDA approved drugs to treat mental illness (psychotropic drugs); - Residents of an Adult Care Facility licensed by the New York State Department of Health (DOH); - Residents of a Nursing Home; - Residents of an Intermediate Care Facility for the Developmentally Disabled (ICF/DD); - Residents of an Office of Mental Health (OMH) or Office of Mental Retardation and Developmental Disabilities (OMRDD) certified residences; - Enrollees in a Comprehensive Medicaid Case Management (CMCM) or Service Coordination Program;

-- Enrollees in an OMH or OMRDD Home and Community Based Services (HCBS) Waiver Program; and - Enrollees in a DOH HCBS Waiver Program for Persons with Traumatic Brain Injury (TBI).
+- Co-payment amounts are as follows: - \$3.00 for Brand Name Drugs; - \$1.00 for Generic Drugs; - \$0.50 for Non Prescription (over the counter) Drugs; - \$1.00 for Medical/Sickroom Supplies. - Co-payment is not required for certain Medicaid enrollees and service categories which include: - Medicaid enrollees younger than 21 years old; - Medicaid enrollees who are pregnant; - Pregnant women during pregnancy and for the two months after the month in which the pregnancy ends; - Family planning (birth control) services.
+This includes family planning drugs or supplies like birth control pills and condoms; - FDA approved drugs to treat Tuberculosis; - FDA approved drugs to treat mental illness (psychotropic drugs); - Residents of an Adult Care Facility licensed by the New York State Department of Health (DOH); - Residents of a Nursing Home; - Residents of an Intermediate Care Facility for the Developmentally Disabled (ICF/DD); - Residents of an Office of Mental Health (OMH) or Office of Mental Retardation and Developmental Disabilities (OMRDD) certified residences; - Enrollees in a Comprehensive Medicaid Case Management (CMCM) or Service Coordination Program; - Enrollees in an OMH or OMRDD Home and Community Based Services (HCBS) Waiver Program; and - Enrollees in a DOH HCBS Waiver Program for Persons with Traumatic Brain Injury (TBI).